kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 an internal Pod finalizer while an exhausted group is retained.

-`maxGroupRestarts` is valid with `restartPolicy: RecreateGroupOnPodRestart` or `RecreateGroupAfterStart`.
+`maxGroupRestarts` is valid with `restartPolicy: RecreateGroupOnPodRestart` or `RecreateGroupAfterStart` for both `groupIdentity: Ordinal` and `groupIdentity: Hash`.
 The validating webhook rejects other restart policies.
-It also rejects `groupIdentity: Hash` because a recreated Hash group receives a new identity and cannot use an ordinal-based restart counter safely.
+In `Hash` mode, when a gated replacement leader is admitted after a group recreation, it claims the recreating group's restart counter so the budget is preserved across group hash changes; when a group's budget is exhausted, its retained leader holds back the gated replacement leader (under both `PostTermination` and `Immediate` replacement policies) until explicit recovery or workload teardown.

 No per-group phase or preflight-specific status is added. `Degraded=True` is an LWS-level aggregate condition with reason `ReplicaRestartBudgetExceeded`.